odmustafa/mini_checkin_app/README.md

 ---

+## Development
-This app follows the Ethereal Engineering Technical Codex principles:
+This project follows the Ethereal Engineering Technical Codex principles:
-- Boundary Protection: Implementing strict interface contracts for APIs
+- **Boundary Protection**: Implementing strict interface contracts for APIs
-- Fail Fast and Learn: Implementing early failure detection with fallback mechanisms
+- **Fail Fast and Learn**: Using fallback mechanisms and detailed error reporting
-- Separation of Concerns: Maintaining clear boundaries between components
+- **Separation of Concerns**: Maintaining clear boundaries between components

 It serves as a focused prototype for the check-in workflow, based on the architecture and best practices of the main Front Desk Ops application.

 ## AI Usage